Down

 The cat jumped down from the windowsill to the floor.

 These are some common phrases using down as a preposition with verbs.
-The use of down in these phrases typically emphasizes a downward direction, a change in state, or the act of lowering oneself or something else.
+The use of down in these phrases typically emphasises a downward direction, a change in state, or the act of lowering oneself or something else.

 Here are some common word combinations and phrases that include the word down: